juancy1234/high_data_volume_wem_converter/README.md

 ### use the program to automate the file conversion

-The translation of your text to English is:

-- You'll need to have Python installed on your computer: https://www.python.org/downloads/windows/
+- You will need to have Python installed on your computer. https://www.python.org/downloads/windows/

-- Open the file "convert_wem.py" with a code editor like Visual Studio Code.
+- Open the file "convert_wem.py" with a code editor such as Visual Studio Code.

-- You will need to set the paths to the folder where all your .wem files are located, the path where they will be saved, and the path where "vgmstream_cli" is located:
+- You will need to set the paths to the folder where all your .wem files are located, the path where they will be saved, and the path to where "vgmstream_cli" is located:

-#Paths for the source and destination folders
+# Paths for the source and destination folders
 source_folder = r"path of your folder with your wem files" destination_folder = r"path destination of your converted files"
-vgmstream_cli_path = r"path of vgmstream_cli"
+vgmstream_cli_path = r"the path of vgmstream_cli"

+- Next, open a CMD window.
+You can do this by pressing the windows+R keys and typing 'cmd'.
+- Navigate to your folder's location using the command: -cd "path of your folder".
+- Finally, run the code using the command: -python convert_wem.py.

 ### Windows